crystal-ruby/pages/_posts/2014-04-22-to-see-or-not-to_c.md

 Solution
 --------

-To get kide up and running, ie to have a "ruby" executable, there are really very few kernel calls needed.
+To get salama up and running, ie to have a "ruby" executable, there are really very few kernel calls needed.
 File open, read and stdout write, brk.

 So the way this will go is to write syscalls where needed.